Stevie Morrison

-Stephen James "Stevie" Morrison (born 25 November 1978, in Eastbourne) is a successful British yachtsman who has enjoyed success in a classes from the International Cadet to the 49er.
+Stephen James "Stevie" Morrison (born 25 November 1978, in Eastbourne) is a British yachtsman who has enjoyed success in a classes such as the International Cadet and the 49er.
 He is the son of Phil Morrison, the British yacht designer.

 Education

 Morrison was educated at The Beacon Church of England Primary School, a voluntary aided state primary school in the port city of Exmouth in Devon, followed by Exeter School, a co-educational independent school in the city of Exeter (also in Devon), in South West England.

 Life and career

-Together with teammate Ben Rhodes, Morrison became the 2007 World Champion in the 49er dinghy.
+Together with teammate Ben Rhodes, Morrison became the 2007 World champion in the 49er dinghy.
 In 2008 they won the silver medal in the same event, behind the Australians Nathan Outteridge and Ben Austin, while in 2006 they won the bronze medal.
 That same year Morrison won the European 49er title.